second-state/wasmedge_plugin_rust_sdk/README.md

 cargo build --release
 ```

-The build result is a `libstateful_plugin.so` file that you can copy into WasmEdge's `lib` directory to install as a plugin.
+The build result is a `libstateful_plugin.so` file that you can copy into WasmEdge's plugin directory.

 ```bash
 cp ../../../target/release/libstateful_plugin.so /usr/local/lib/wasmedge/